defo-project/ech-dev-utils/howtos/haproxy.md

 ## Test

-Note: as of now, two tests fail and are being investigated.
+Note: as of now, some tests fail and are being investigated.
 Not yet sure if those are real fails or due to restructuring the test code/config.

 The [testhaproxy.sh](../scripts/testhaproxy.sh) script starts servers and